Exploring Vietnamese Noodles: Top 15 Must-Try Dishes

 Cao Lau noodles aren’t just a dish; it is a taste of Hoi An’s history.
 What makes these noodles special is the traditional preparation: they are said to be made with water from Hoi An’s ancient Ba Le well and lye derived from local tree ash, giving them their unique firmness and golden hue.

-It is budget-friendly, with prices ranging from 30,000 – 80,000 VND ($1.30 – $3.40).
+The prices of Vietnamese fish noodle soup range from 30,000 – 80,000 VND ($1.30 – $3.40).
 It’s commonly found in local restaurants and street vendors in central and southern coastal areas like Nha Trang, Phan Thiet, and Da Nang—where fresh fish adds authenticity to this dish.

 Banh canh ca is popular in central and southern coastal areas like Nha Trang, Phan Thiet, and Da Nang

-8. Banh Da Cua: Crab cake soup with red rice noodles
+8. Bánh đa cua: Crab cake soup with red rice noodles

-A specialty of Hai Phong, Crab noodles are a bold and flavorful noodle dish that seafood lovers can’t miss.
-The dish features Bánh Đa, a type of reddish-brown rice noodle that is thicker and chewier than regular rice vermicelli.
-These noodles are paired with a rich, umami-packed broth made from fresh paddy crabs, giving it a naturally sweet and slightly briny taste.
+Banh Da Cua Hai Phong is a bold and flavorful noodle dish that seafood lovers can’t miss.
+This Vietnamese noodle features Bánh Đa, a type of reddish-brown rice noodle that is thicker and chewier than regular rice vermicelli.
+Vietnamese crab cake soup is paired with a rich, umami-packed broth made from fresh paddy crabs, giving it a naturally sweet and slightly briny taste.

 What makes Banh Da Cua truly special is its variety of toppings.
 A bowl is typically loaded with crab meat, fried fish cakes, pork, shrimp, tofu, and morning glory for added texture and flavor.
 The dish is finished with a sprinkle of crispy shallots and fresh herbs, bringing everything together.

-Priced between 40,000 – 90,000 VND ($1.70 – $3.80), it’s best enjoyed in Hai Phong, with famous spots like Banh da cua Ba Cu, Banh da cua Ky Dong Hai Phong, Banh Da Cua Be Cau Dat Hai Phong, etc., serving up some of the most authentic bowls.
+Banh Da Cua price is between 40,000 – 90,000 VND ($1.70 – $3.80).
+The Famous spots like Banh da cua Ba Cu, Banh da cua Ky Dong Hai Phong, Banh Da Cua Be Cau Dat Hai Phong, etc., serving up the authentic crab cake noodle soup.

 Banh da cua of Hai Phong is paired with a rich, umami-packed broth made from fresh paddy crabs

-In northern Vietnam, especially in Hanoi, this soup features a light, tangy broth made from simmered fish bones and tomatoes.
+In northern Vietnam, especially in Hanoi, Bun Ca noodle features a light, tangy broth made from simmered fish bones and tomatoes.
 The fish—often fried snakehead fish (cá lóc)—adds a crispy texture, while fresh dill and Vietnamese coriander enhance the dish’s signature herbal fragrance.

-In central Vietnam, particularly in cities like Nha Trang, it takes on a clearer, slightly sweeter broth with a natural seafood essence.
+In central Vietnam, particularly in cities like Nha Trang, Vietnamese fish noodle soup takes on a clearer, slightly sweeter broth with a natural seafood essence.
 The fish is usually grilled or steamed, highlighting the region’s abundance of fresh seafood.
 Some variations include jellyfish for added texture.

 In southern Vietnam, especially in the Mekong Delta, this dish has a richer, slightly sweeter broth infused with turmeric.
 It often includes snakehead fish, sometimes accompanied by freshwater shrimp, making it heartier than its northern and central counterparts.

-Priced affordably at 30,000 – 70,000 VND ($1.30 – $3.00), Bun Ca is best enjoyed at local eateries, such as Bun Ca Hang Dau in Hanoi, Bun Ca Nha Trang in central Vietnam, and street stalls in the Mekong Delta.
+Bun ca in Viet Nam is priced affordably at 30,000 – 70,000 VND ($1.30 – $3.00).
+This Vietnamese noodle soup is best enjoyed at local eateries, such as Bun Ca Hang Dau in Hanoi, Bun Ca Nha Trang in central Vietnam, and street stalls in the Mekong Delta.

-This food is a unique and flavorful Vietnamese noodle dish that combines duck, bamboo shoots, and vermicelli noodles in a savory, aromatic broth.
+Bun mang vit is a unique and flavorful Vietnamese noodle dish that combines duck, bamboo shoots, and vermicelli noodles in a savory, aromatic broth.
 The duck is typically boiled or roasted, with tender meat that complements the earthiness of the bamboo shoots.
-The soup is simmered with herbs, ginger, and spices to create a rich, fragrant base that enhances the natural flavors of the duck and vegetables.
+Bun Mang Vit ingredients are simmered with herbs, ginger, and spices to create a rich, fragrant base that enhances the natural flavors of the duck and vegetables.

 Bun mang vit includes duck, bamboo shoots, vermicelli noodles in a savory, and aromatic broth

 This southern-style dish has affordable prices, typically between 30,000 to 70,000 VND ($1.30 to $3.00), making it a popular choice at local noodle shops throughout southern Vietnam.
-In Ho Chi Minh City, Hu Tieu Nam Vang on Ly Chinh Thang Street and Hu Tieu Cho Lon are well-known spots to enjoy an authentic, flavorful bowl of Hu Tieu.
+Hu tieu in Ho Chi Minh City is so popular with Hu Tieu Nam Vang on Ly Chinh Thang Street and Hu Tieu Cho Lon.

 Vietnamese Crab and Tomato Noodles is a delightful noodle soup in Vietnam that combines the tangy flavors of crab, tomatoes, tofu, and rice noodles.
-The broth is a perfect balance of savory and slightly sour, made from a base of crab stock and fresh tomatoes.
-The dish is typically topped with crab meat, tofu, and sometimes pork or shrimp, along with fresh herbs and a squeeze of lime for added freshness.
+The broth in bun rieu recipe is a perfect balance of savory and slightly sour, made from a base of crab stock and fresh tomatoes.
+Bun rieu is typically topped with crab meat, tofu, and sometimes pork or shrimp, along with fresh herbs and a squeeze of lime for added freshness.
 The rice noodles soak up the flavorful broth, making each bite satisfying and aromatic.

-This dish is budget-friendly, typically ranging from 25,000 to 50,000 VND ($1.00 to $2.00 ).
+Bun rieu cua is budget-friendly with the price from 25,000 to 50,000 VND ($1.00 to $2.00 ).
 It's a popular street food, often served in small stalls and local eateries.
 In Hanoi, try Bun Rieu Cua Hang Than, while in Ho Chi Minh City, Bun Rieu Cua 5 Tam is a well-loved spot to enjoy this tangy and comforting dish.

 Bun rieu is typically topped with crab meat, tofu, sometimes pork or shrimp, and fresh herbs

-At its core, this food consists of freshly made rice noodles, a light seafood broth, and toppings such as hand-ground shrimp, fish paste, squid, or beef.
+At its core, stirring noodles Phu Quoc consists of freshly made rice noodles, a light seafood broth, and toppings such as hand-ground shrimp, fish paste, squid, or beef.
 The seafood is freshly minced and placed raw into the bowl, cooking instantly when the steaming broth is poured over.
 But the real highlight is the custom dipping sauce, made by mixing fish sauce, chili, salt, and lime to suit personal taste.

 14. Vietnamese Instant noodles and cup noodles

-Though not a traditional Vietnamese dish, instant noodles and cup noodles have become an essential part of everyday life in Vietnam.
-Loved for their convenience, affordability, and surprisingly delicious flavors, they are a go-to meal for students, workers, and late-night snackers.
+Though not a traditional noodle dish, Vietnamese instant noodles and cup noodles have become an essential part of everyday life in Vietnam.
+Loved for their convenience, affordability, and surprisingly delicious flavors, Vietnamese ramen are a go-to meal for students, workers, and late-night snackers.

 What makes Vietnamese instant noodles special is their localized flavors, often inspired by iconic dishes like Phở, Bún Bò Huế, or Mì Quảng.
 Some people enjoy them as a quick fix, while others elevate them by adding soft-boiled eggs, fresh vegetables, or slices of meat for a more fulfilling meal.
 In street-side eateries, vendors even serve upgraded versions with fresh shrimp, beef, or pork.